Our shopping cart is currently down. To place an order, please contact our distributor, UTP Distribution, directly at utpbooks@utpress.utoronto.ca.

 This gripping story of the Coast’s most devastating storm recounts what happened on a terrifying night more than three decades ago.
 It reminds, too, what can happen again.

-Philip D. Hearn, a longtime Mississippi news reporter and editor, is a research writer for the university relations office of Mississippi State University.
-His work has been published in Army Reserve magazine, Vietnam Magazine, and many newspapers.
+Philip D. Hearn wasa longtime Mississippi news reporter and editor as well as a research writer for the University Relations Office of Mississippi State University.
+His work was published in Army Reserve magazine, Vietnam Magazine, and many newspapers.